 - A written demand is to be established stating in what proposed activity and sub-project overpass the rule and why the activity and sub-project has to be included in YKM operations

 - External Recruitment:

-External recruitment will take place when someone cannot be recruited on the internal basis due to lacking in specific qualification.
+External recruitment will take place when someone cannot be recruited on an internal basis due to lacking specific qualifications.